 How to get there

 Rainbow Village is located near the Taiwan High Speed Rail (THSR) Taichung Station.
 From here, take the number 800 bus (12 minutes, free).
-Be sure to check that it’s going in the right direction towards the village (most buses have English signs saying such).
+Be sure to check that it’s going in the right direction towards the village (most buses have English signs).
 From central Taichung it’s often easiest to first make your way to the THSR station, such as on the local train from TRA Taichung Station (11 minutes, NT$35) and then take the 800 bus.

 Hours and fees